acse-dc1823/spotID/README.md

 ```bash
 cd leopard_id
 ```

+## Instructions for users only

+This section outlines how to use the model and the interface for users once the instructions above have been followed, so for people that wish to use the model for leopard individual verification.

 We open "config_inference.json" with whichever text editor you have available, and edit the needed variables.
 If the images have not been preprocessed (not cropped), then we need to edit just two variables: